Bill aims to end child marriage in Florida

 Heather Barr is a senior researcher on women’s rights with Human Rights Watch.

-"It's really shocking to us that child marriage is still legal in all 50 U.S. states at this moment," said Barr.
+"It's really shocking to us that child marriage is still legal in all 50 U.S. states at this moment," Barr said.

-She says between 2001 and 2015, 16,000 children were married in Florida.
+She said between 2001 and 2015, 16,000 children were married in Florida.
 "They're being forced to get married because of pregnancy, they’re being forced to get married sometimes because of financial reasons."

 This year in Palm Beach County there were eight marriage licenses issued to couples in which one or both parties were under 18.

-"As long as a child is under 18 they don’t have the ability to defy their parents they don’t have the ability to get out of a bad situation," said Barr.
+"As long as a child is under 18 they don’t have the ability to defy their parents they don’t have the ability to get out of a bad situation," Barr said.

 A new bill is moving through legislative committees.
 If passed and signed into law it would make it illegal to get married in Florida if you are under 18-years-old.